Back to blog

 YouTube is one of the largest content-sharing platforms in the world, with more than 500 hours of content uploaded each minute.
 In November 2022, YouTube even secured the second position as the most visited website globally, with 74.8 billion monthly visits, according to Statista.

 The sheer volume of public data and traffic on YouTube unlocks various research opportunities for businesses and individuals.
-Web scraping, often supported by the use of proxies, is the go-to method for extracting data from publicly available YouTube pages, such as video details, comments, channel information, as well as search results.
-Hence, in this guide, you’ll learn how to leverage Python, Oxylabs’ YouTube Scraper API, and Custom Parser to scrape YouTube videos and harness the potential of YouTube data.
+Web scraping, often supported by the use of a free proxy server or a premium proxy solution, is the go-to method for extracting data from publicly available YouTube pages, such as video details, comments, channel information, as well as search results.

 First, install the latest version of Python, which you can download from the official Python website.